cucumber/common/suggest/javascript/README.md

 It's beyond the scope of this library to implement an LSP server.
 An LSP server could be built on this library though.

-It would also be possible to build a complete in-browser auto-complete plugin for e.g. CodeMirror by embedding this library in the UI code, and build an index from Cucumber Messages.
+It is also beyond the scope of this library to provide any kind of UI component.
+For LSP-capable editors this isn't even needed - it is built into the editor.

+For non-LSP capable editors written in JavaScript (such as CodeMirror) it would be possible to build an auto-complete plugin that uses one of the `Index` implementations in this library.
+Building the `StepDocument`s could happen on a server somewhere, and could be transferred to the browser over HTTP/JSON.